 ALCOHOL – MODERATION OR MEDICINE?

+“Eggnog anyone?”
+This question may well be one of the more common ones throughout this holiday season – yet promotion of alcohol can very well be anything but neighborly.
 Many people over the centuries have argued that the Bible encourages modest alcohol consumption – and that all mention of ‘wine’ therein refers to a fermented drink.
 Let us first recognize that the fermentation process was instigated by man – not the Creator of the vine and grain from which the process begins.
 The resulting drink has been classified as a depressant drug in recent history.
 Curiously though, the term ‘juice’ is no where to be found in any English translation.
 Is this because people never drank the liquid from fresh pressed grapes?
 Surely they did.
 The sensible conclusion must then be that the word ‘wine’ referred to fresh juice in some references and perhaps to fermented juice in others.
 Analysis of the original scripture languages reveals several different terms which were all translated into the generic word ‘wine’ (from Latin, meaning ‘vine’).
 Because of this, the context in which it is used determines whether it was of the fermented variety.

 Note that one Hebrew word often referenced in the Old Testament is ‘tirosh’ – which literally translates as ‘grape’ .
 The term ‘yayin’ refers to ‘grape juice’.
 Either term may or may not imply fermentation.
 There are many OT references which fully decry the use of “strong drink” or ‘shekar’ in Hebrew (Isaiah chapters 5,22,& 28; Micah 2:11; 1 Samuel 1:15; Proverbs 20:1).
 In Proverbs 23:31, King Solomon warned that it is unwise to drink wine when it “moves aright” (ferment bubbles).
 Interestingly, some alcohol advocates point out Deuteronomy 14:26, in which God actually says that the Israelites may buy fermented drinks.
 However, this may have simply referred to medicinal usage.
 Even if regular consumption was permitted by Him, it was clearly not encouraged.
 Polygamy and divorce also appeared to be tolerated by God, but the original intent of the Creator was thoroughly explained in Genesis 2:24 and Matthew 19:4-6.